Adana

 Adana (Note: /tr/) is a large city in southern Turkey.
 The city is situated on the Seyhan River, 35 km inland from the northeastern shores of the Mediterranean Sea.
-It is the administrative seat of the Adana province, and has a population of 1,816,750 (Seyhan, Yuregir, Cukurova, Saricam), making it the largest city in the Mediterranean Region of Turkey.
+It is the administrative seat of the Adana province, and has a metro population of 1,816,750 (Seyhan, Yuregir, Cukurova, Saricam).

-Adana lies in the heart of Cilicia, which some say, was once one of the most important regions of the classical world.
-Home to six million people, Cilicia is an important agricultural area, owing to the large fertile plain of Çukurova.
+Adana lies in the heart of Cilicia, a region of around 6 million people.
+The region was particularly important in the classical world due to its location by a pass in the Taurus Mountains (both for military campaigns and trade routes), and its wealth in metal and agricultural assets, including the large fertile plain of Çukurova.

-Adana is a centre for regional trade, healthcare, and public and private services.
-Agriculture and logistics are important parts of the economy.
+Adana remains a centre for regional trade, and public and private services.
+Agriculture, healthcare and logistics are important parts of the economy.
 The city is connected to Tarsus and Mersin by TCDD train.
 The closest public airport is Çukurova International Airport.

 Etymology

-The name Adana (/tr/; Ադանա; Άδανα) has been used for over four millennia.
+The name Adana (/tr/; Ատանա; Άδανα) has been used for over four millennia.

 One theory holds that the city name originates from an Indo-European expression a danu 'on the river', using the same Proto-Indo-European root as the Danube, Don, Dnieper and Donets.

 Greco-Roman legend suggests that the name of Adana originates from Adanus, the son of the Greek god Uranus, who founded the city next to the river with his brother Sarus, whose name was given to the river.

 It is also sometimes suggested that the name is related to the Danaoi, the name for Greeks of the Trojan War in Homer and Thucydides.

 According to Ali Cevad's Memalik-i Osmaniye Coğrafya Lügat (Ottoman Geographical Dictionary), the Muslims of Adana attributed the city's name to Ebu Süleym Ezene, who was appointed as Wāli by Abbasid Caliph Harun al-Rashid.